 Start by placing a pot of water on the stove to boil.
 Make sure it’s enough water to cover the eggs.
 While your waiting for the water to boil take a (clean) thumb tack and poke a small hole in the fat end of each egg.

 Be careful, you want to make a hole but not push the tack all the way in.
 The goal here is to put a tiny hole in the shell where the air sack is and not poke through the membrane inside.
-If your eggs are older than ten days old you can skip the thumb tack step; they will peel easily without the tack hole.
 When the water is at a hard boil, and you have a tiny hole in each egg, gently (VERY gently) place the eggs in the boiling water and set the timer for 15 minutes.

 Keep them at a low boil for the entire time.
 If you pushed the tack in to far you will see streams of egg white floating in the water.
 It’s no big deal, that egg will just not be as pretty as the rest.
 After you do this a few times you will get the hang of it.